Purple group — JUDY BLUME BOOKS

 Actually belongs to: MODIFY DECEPTIVELY

-while Judy Blume wrote about many topics, 'cook' is more likely to be related to modifying financial records
+while Judy Blume wrote about many topics, 'cook' is more related to modifying statistics

 Seems like it belongs to: FISH MINUS A LETTER